How to file a Colorado annual report

 Note that registering a DBA (doing business as) name is a separate process from your annual report filing.
 The annual report focuses solely on maintaining your entity's good standing with the state.

 Your registered agent in Colorado can help ensure compliance with all state requirements.
-If you also manage Florida entities, don’t forget that they must file a Sunbiz annual report each year by May 1, and you will need a separate Florida foreign entity registration before you start transacting there.
+If you also manage Florida entities, don't forget that they must file a Sunbiz annual report filing each year by May 1, and you will need a separate Florida foreign entity registration before you start transacting there.

 Consequences of not filing a Colorado annual report

-• Noncompliant status: Begins immediately after the Periodic Report due date is missed (at the end of the second month following the entity's report month)
+• Noncompliant status begins immediately after the Periodic Report due date is missed (at the end of the second month following the entity's report month).

-Longer term, allowing your business to remain in Delinquent status can lead to:
+Longer-term, allowing your business to remain in Delinquent status can lead to:

-• Operational and licensing difficulties
+• Operational and licensing difficulties may follow.

 FAQs about Colorado's annual report